Before we get into content marketing examples, let’s first talk about why content is a good idea for ecommerce

-It’s up to you to decide which ones to use, but bear in mind that it also depends on your business as some formats might add significantly more value than others in your specific case.
+It’s up to you to decide which type of content to use, but bear in mind that it also depends on your business as some formats might add significantly more value than others in your specific case.

 You can have a blog with different formats, or you can separate them on your pages.
 Our advice is to start off with just a few that you’re sure you can keep going on (this means ideas, time and people) and expand when you feel you’re ready.
 The content marketing examples we’ve selected for you will give you ideas.

 In case you’re blushing because you really don’t know where to start with blogging and content creation, check out the beginners’ guide from First Site Guide or directly get help from professionals to set it up for you.